top of page

 Why an urban farm?

 Food is a cornerstone to resilient communities.
-Currently our food system is based on long supply chains, and cheap, readily available food.
+Currently our conventional food system is based on long supply chains, and cheap, readily available food.
 Climate pressures and growing geopolitical instability threaten the affordability and accessibility of food.
-This project will engage our community with solutions that

 What is hydroponic growing?